What is LeaderworX?

 How do I apply?

 You can complete the LeaderworX application online.
 LeaderworX applications will be accepted on a rolling basis.
-The final deadline to apply has been extended to May 15, 2020.
 Interviews will be scheduled once we receive your completed application, including references.
-If you have any questions as you fill out the application, please contact Maggie Smith at email@example.com or 609-498-6216 ext.4.
+If you have any questions as you fill out the application, please contact Brooke Foster at firstname.lastname@example.org or 609-498-6216 ext.3.

 Do LeaderworX members get paid?
 What other benefits are there?